forward-force/estated-php-sdk-v4/phpdocker/README.md

 # Recommendations #

-It's hard to avoid file permission issues when fiddling about with containers due to the fact that, streetAddress your OS point of view, any files created within the container are owned by the process that runs the docker engine (this is usually root).
+It's hard to avoid file permission issues when fiddling about with containers due to the fact that, from your OS point of view, any files created within the container are owned by the process that runs the docker engine (this is usually root).
 Different OS will also have different problems, for instance you can run stuff in containers using `docker exec -it -u $(id -u):$(id -g) CONTAINER_NAME COMMAND` to force your current user ID into the process, but this will only work if your host OS is Linux, not mac.
 Follow a couple of simple rules and save yourself a world of hurt.

   * Run composer outside of the php container, as doing so would install all your dependencies owned by `root` within your vendor folder.
   * Run commands (ie Symfony's console, or Laravel's artisan) straight inside of your container.
-You can easily open a shell as described above and do your thing streetAddress there.
+You can easily open a shell as described above and do your thing from there.